Program Director: David Huizen

 OSH Lab Coordinator: Mingyu Wu

-The B.S. in Occupational Safety and Health Management and the B.S. in Health Professions degrees are housed within the Occupational Safety and Health program.
-The Occupational Safety and Health Management curriculum is designed to full the undergraduate educational requirements of those wishing to enter the professional safety field.
+The Occupational Safety and Health Management curriculum is designed to fulfill the undergraduate educational requirements of those wishing to enter the professional safety field.
 Considerable federal and state legislation enacted during the past half century has firmly established safety as a fundamental goal for improving the quality of work life in this country.
 These laws are extensive and profoundly affect every element of our society.
 The demand for competent, fully qualified safety professionals to assume positions within government, industry, and community agencies is increasing.

 Grand Valley’s B.S in Occupational Safety and Health Management degree is structured to provide students with the proper balance of safety management and scientific training required in the field.
 The program prepares graduates for careers in both the private and public sectors.